 Psychological / Mental Health Benefits of Cycling

 When you exercise, your body releases chemicals called endorphins.
 These endorphins interact with the receptors in your brain that reduce your perception of pain.
-Endorphins also trigger a positive feeling in the body, similar to that of morphine.
+Endorphins also trigger a positive feeling in the body, similar to morphine.
 Other mental health benefits include:

 - Reduces anxiety